ikriv-samples/join/README.md

 +-------------------------+---------------------------+------------+------------+
 ```
 ## Compare to other usages of JOIN
-If we want to see all promotions, we execute a tradiiton JOIN with id comparison:
+If we want to see all promotions, we execute a traditional JOIN with id comparison:

 ```
 SELECT b.name, p.description, p.start_date, p.end_date